LehemT/LehemT/README.md

 -->
 I'm a third-year Software Engineering student at Carleton University, currently exploring different streams within the field as I develop my skills in programming.

-👩🏽‍💻 I’m currently developing an interactive school organizer using Java's GUI Swing framework.
+👩🏽‍💻 I’m currently developing an interactive implementation of Scrabble using Java's GUI Swing framework.

 🤖 I’m also experimenting with machine learning frameworks like TensorFlow, Keras, and Scikit-learn.